McCourt School of Public Policy (MSPP)

 1. All tenure-line and non-tenure-line faculty have voting rights on those McCourt School committees on which they serve.

-4. Only tenured faculty at or above the rank to which promotion is being sought may vote on tenure and promotion of tenure-line faculty, following the rules and procedures established by University policy.
+4. Only tenured faculty at or above the rank to which promotion is being sought may vote on tenure and promotion of tenure-line faculty, following the rules and procedures established by University and Main Campus policy.

 2. Faculty Meetings: Meetings will be called and scheduled by the Dean or the Dean’s designated representative.
 Meetings may also be called at the initiative of the majority of the McCourt School voting faculty.
 At least one faculty meeting will be held each academic semester.